 Once you're successfully matching the cards in the first few pages of Match Words, start on Word to Picture, where the baseboard cards show pictures, but the cards to match show words.
 You can continue to use all 3 activities in parallel, gradually building up the number of words your child recognises.
 The 4th activity, Picture to Word, is the opposite to Word to Picture, matching a word to one of 4 pictures.
 We recommend using this once your child has mastered the other 3 activities.
 This particular activity an also act as a particularly effective assessment tool, and in many cases has revealed a child's sight vocabulary to be much larger than expected.

 The 5th and 6th activities, Sound to Picture and Sound to Word, were designed in consultation with speech and language therapists, and can be used to encourage speech and test listening ability.
 By adjusting the volume, which can be done non-intrusively using an external keyboard, these activities can also be used for informal hearing testing.
 Audiologists may wish to add their own sounds, employ headphones, and calibrate the actual volume in dB: this will vary between devices.
 The use of external keyboards is explained in Chapter 12.

 Pressing and holding the lock to activity button for 3 seconds disables the activity selecting buttons in the tab bar at the bottom of the screen and the go to first page and go to last page buttons at the top, and the padlock icon changes to closed.
 Pressing and holding it again undoes this.
 Disabling these buttons can be helpful while playing, to prevent your child accidentally selecting a different activity or moving to the beginning or end of the Word List.
-In web-based editions on desktops (Windows, Mac and Chromebook) locking to activity will additionally make the window enter full screen.
+On Android, locking to activity will also hide the on-screen navigation bar.
+On desktops (Windows, Mac and Chromebook) locking will additionally make the window enter full screen.